Bayan-aboalrob/E-Commerce-Flash-Sale-Deliverables/README.md

 ---

 # 3. 🛠 Setup Instructions (No Docker for Microservices)
-You **do not** run the services via Docker.
+we **do not** run the services via Docker.
-Only monitoring & message broker tools use Docker.
+We onlyuse  monitoring & message broker tools via Docker.

 ### 3.1 Run supporting services via Docker
 ```bash